Using RDS Proxy with AWS CloudFormation - Amazon Aurora

 Using RDS Proxy with AWS CloudFormation

 You can use RDS Proxy with AWS CloudFormation.
 This helps you to create groups of related resources.
 Such a group can include a proxy that can connect to a newly created Aurora DB cluster.
-RDS Proxy support in AWS CloudFormation involves two new registry types: DBProxy and DBProxyTargetGroup.
+RDS Proxy support in CloudFormation involves two new registry types: DBProxy and DBProxyTargetGroup.

 Resources: DBProxy: Type: AWS::RDS::DBProxy Properties: DBProxyName: CanaryProxy EngineFamily: MYSQL RoleArn: Fn::ImportValue: SecretReaderRoleArn Auth: - {AuthScheme: SECRETS, SecretArn: !ImportValue ProxySecret, IAMAuth: DISABLED} VpcSubnetIds: Fn::Split: [",", "Fn::ImportValue": SubnetIds] ProxyTargetGroup: Type: AWS::RDS::DBProxyTargetGroup Properties: DBProxyName: CanaryProxy TargetGroupName: default DBInstanceIdentifiers: - Fn::ImportValue: DBInstanceName DependsOn: DBProxy